AlvariumDigital/WorkflowMakr/README.md

 ## Contributing

-Toutes les contributions sont les bienvenus pour rendre ce package plus générique et répond à plus de besoin.
+All contributions are welcome to make this package more generic and meet more need.
-Si vous avez des suggestions n'hésitez pas de nous les envoyer par email [contact@alvariumdigital.com](mailto:contact@alvariumdigital.com)
+If you have any suggestions please send them to us by email [contact@alvariumdigital.com](mailto:contact@alvariumdigital.com)

 ## Security Vulnerabilities